gigaryte/pickle-chip-review/index.md

 this site has reviewed to date.
 The packaging claims these chips are made from russet potatoes "harvested on their supplier's 4th generation potato farm".
-While it's likely that this is just marketing-speak for "some guy whose family was forced off their land by a faceless, soulless multinational agribusiness conglomerate growing genetically-enhanced super-potatoes now works for the company", tasting these chips makes you almost believe the story.
+While it's likely that this is just marketing-speak for "some guy whose family was forced off their land by a faceless, soulless, multinational agribusiness conglomerate growing genetically-enhanced super-potatoes now works for the company", tasting these chips almost makes you believe the story.
 A weathered, overall-bedecked farmer stands on the porch of his two-story farmhouse, squinted eyes scanning the horizon for any sign of rain.
 Crumbling fertile soil between his fingers, he studies the dirt as it rejoins the Earth from whence it came.